dashu233/SparseR-CNN/notes_detectron2.md

 ### preprocess_image

-I guess this part is not useful for me. usually we can just using some exists. such as DefaultTrainer's ```preprocess_image```
+I guess this part is not useful for me. usually we can just using some existed function. such as DefaultTrainer's ```preprocess_image```

 ### backbone